pippy360/transformationInvariantImageSearch/README.md

 The /docs directory contains this front end javascript demo: https://pippy360.github.io/transformationInvariantImageSearch

-The /fullEndToEndDemo directory contains two full end to end demos of the algorithm.
+The /fullEndToEndDemo directory contains two full end to end c++ demos of the algorithm.

+The preprocessing the alogrithm does to each image is embarrassingly parallel.
+Processing each fragment/triangle of the image only requires the 3 points of the triangle and a read-only copy of the image.
+So if implemented correctly there should be a near linear speedup with respect to the number of cores used.

+**However these demos were created quickly as a proof of concept and as a result are very slow.
+They just show the alogrithm works and that it can work in O(1) time with respect to the number of images in our database.**

 # Setup